 Losses are settled according to the loss or valuation provisions listed in a policy.
 P&C policies provide coverage “up to specified limits” stated in the policy.
 For example, if a home is insured for $300,000, the insurer’s limit of liability for loss to the home resulting from a covered peril is $300,000.
 “Limits of liability” may also be referred to as coverage limits, stated limits, coverage amounts, policy limits or indemnity limits.

 Replacement cost is the amount needed today to replace damaged or destroyed property covered under the policy.
 Some policies will pay a loss based on the replacement cost of the damaged property if stipulated in the contract, which generally has a higher premium.
-Policies that provide replacement cost state that if the insured suffers a total loss, the insurer will replace the damaged property exactly as it was before the loss occurred, even if the replacement cost exceeds the coverage amount in the policy (which actually violates the principle of indemnity).
+Replacement-cost coverage pays to repair or replace property with materials of like kind and quality, without deduction for depreciation, but only up to the policy limit.
+This does not violate the principle of indemnity because the insured cannot recover more than the amount of insurance purchased.
+Some optional “guaranteed replacement cost” endorsements extend coverage beyond limits, but these are clearly disclosed and not standard.

 This coverage form includes a coinsurance clause.
 This principle encourages an insured to carry an insurance amount that is a specific percentage (i.e., 80 %) of its value.
-If the insured complies, she will be paid the full amount of a partial loss less any deductible.
+If the insured complies, the insurer will pay the full amount of a covered partial loss (up to the policy limit) less any deductible.
+Coinsurance applies only to partial losses, not total losses.

 The coinsurance clause states that the insured must carry insurance which is at least 80% of the property’s value.
 If not, a formula will be applied to determine what the insurer will pay.